 When measuring branch coverage, the same trace function is used, but instead of recording line numbers, coverage.py records pairs of line numbers.
 Each invocation of the trace function remembers the line number, then the next invocation records the pair (prev, this) to indicate that execution transitioned from the previous line to this line.
 Internally, these are called arcs.

-At the end of execution, coverage.py writes the data it collected to a data
+As the data is being collected, coverage.py writes the data to a file, usually

 After your program has been executed and the line numbers recorded, coverage.py needs to determine what lines could have been executed.
 Luckily, compiled Python files (.pyc files) have a table of line numbers in them.
 Coverage.py reads this table to get the set of executable lines, with a little more source analysis to leave out things like docstrings.